Palermo 0-1 Roma: Early Borini strike enough to send Luis Enrique's side back into top six of Serie A

 Palermo were shell shocked, and were kept under pressure by a spirited Roma outfit that continued to look menacing in the attacking third as the first half progressed.

 Lamela threatened again as he broke towards goal, turning Munoz inside out before seeing his low shot parried at the near post by Emiliano Viviano.

-The home side spent most of the first half on the back foot, but was able to cause problems intermittently on the break thanks to some unconvincing moments by Bogdan Lobont, who nervously elected to palm a pair of crosses from Federico Balzaretti and Fabrizio Miccoli over the bar.
+The home side spent most of the first half on the back foot, but were able to cause problems intermittently on the break thanks to some unconvincing moments by Bogdan Lobont, who nervously elected to palm a pair of crosses from Federico Balzaretti and Fabrizio Miccoli over the bar.

-Lobont proved a more assured presence just before halftime as Andrea Mantovani’s powerful drive forced him to tip over, before Eran Zahavi sent a low drive straight into the Romanian keeper’s arms.
+Lobont proved a more assured presence just before half-time as Andrea Mantovani’s powerful drive forced him to tip over, before Eran Zahavi sent a low drive straight into the Romanian keeper’s arms.

 Lamela went close after the restart, weaving into the box past multiple Palermo players only to fire into the side netting.
-The home side immediately stormed back down the pitch through Josip Ilicic, who charged forward to unleash an effort from 22 yards out that Lobont could only smother on the second grasp.
+The hosts immediately stormed back down the pitch through Josip Ilicic, who charged forward to unleash an effort from 22 yards out that Lobont could only smother on the second grasp.

 The match began to assume a more even complexion as the Rosanero began to come out of their shell, but they almost fell further behind after Borini blasted into the side netting having skipped brilliantly past two defenders.

 With 20 minutes to go, Lobont again displayed questionable handling as he dropped a seemingly routine cross, only to thwart the onrushing Miccoli from the rebound with a smart recovery save.

 Palermo were in the ascendancy as the match neared its conclusion, with Lobont producing a fantastic save to deny Munoz from a corner with five minutes to go.